yuvalmGS/gigaspaces-wiki-jekyll/xap97/map-api.markdown

 page_id: 61867396
 ---

 {% compositionsetup %}{% summary page|60 %}Using GigaSpaces as a distributed cache.
-Interacting with the space using the Hashtable API.
+Interacting with the space using the Hashtable/JCache (JSR-107) API.
 This is an optimized API to store user sessions or metadata accessed via a simple key{% endsummary %}

 {% comment %}
 # Connecting to the space with the Map API